14 Amazon Leadership Principles For Business Growth

 "We try not to spend money on things that don't matter to customers.
 Frugality breeds resourcefulness, self-sufficiency, and invention.
 There are no extra points for headcount, budget size, or fixed expense."

 If you are frugal you are likely to spend less money and still give your best at your job even with minimal resources; this is what "frugality" stands for.

-It is not that Amazon is cheap, but successful Amazon leaders like to believe that creativity and innovation can be achieved with constraints.
+It is not that Amazon is cheap, but successful Amazon leaders like to believe that creativity, and innovation in the workplace can be achieved with constraints.
 Even if you're not saving money but saving time, resources, and person-hours, you can still become a "frugal" leader.

 "Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 They benchmark themselves and their teams against the best."

 The definition of this principle is self-explanatory.
 A good leader must be attentive and treat everyone with respect, whether an employee or an interviewee.

 Amazon leaders are not afraid to show their faults and are classified as "vocally self-critical" because they garner everyone's trust by accepting their flaws and vulnerabilities.
 This principle also states that a leader must ensure best-in-class business practices and that their colleagues seek to meet them.